theiliadonline/theiliadonline.github.io/30_reasons.md

 **21. Aimee Foster**

+Happy birthday my darling, Sam!
+I wish you all the happiness in the world for this next year!
+You are such a sensational human being, and I am beyond grateful for your friendship every day.

+Thank you for always being such a joy within our pack.
+You make all of us better.
+And if you were to ever lead a cult, I would totally follow.

+So much love for you and best wishes for your birthday!

+RatFlok 4 lyfe

+ - Aimee
 **22. Tyler Kaye**

 Love you boy.
 Cant wait for the next few weeks to help you understand how great